binary-com/binary-static/README.md

 * `-f` force to overwrite the existing HTMLs
 * `-d` compile for use in gh-pages of a binary-static fork
 * `-p pathname` only compile the files having *pathname* in path
+* `-b branchname` to compile the changes to sub-folder named br_branchname
+* `-vr` to display list of all generated files